rackerlabs/support-how-to/content/how-to/cloud-servers/how-to-monitor-system-authentication-logs-in-ubuntu/index.md

       root     pts/0        192.168.1.0 Thu Feb  18 20:10 - 20:10  (00:00)
       var      pts/0        192.168.1.0 Thu Feb  18 20:20 - 20:25  (00:05)

-Different services and applications are logged into a log file under the directory `/var/log`.
-In this directory we have some files such as `utmp`, `wtmp` and `btmp`. .
+Different services and applications are logged into a log file in the **/var/log** directory, which includes the following files:

-- `utmp`: shows which terminal, logout time, system events and current status of the system and system boot time
+- **utmp**: Shows the terminal, logout time, system events, current status of the system, and system boot time.
-- `wtmp`: gives historical data of `utmp`
+- **wtmp**: Gives historical data of **utmp**.
-- `btmp`: records only failed login attempts
+- **btmp**: Records only failed login attempts.

-The `last` command can be used to read the content of each file.
+You can use the `last` command to read the content of each file.

       last -f /var/log/utmp
       last -f /var/log/wtmp
       last -f /var/log/btmp

-### *lastlog* command
+### `lastlog` command

-The `lastlog` command formats and prints the content of the last login in `var/log/lastlog` file.
-It displays the following: username, port and last login time.
-It is sorted by their order in `/etc/passwd`.
+The `lastlog` command formats and prints the content of the last login in **var/log/lastlog** file.
+It displays the following:

+- username
+- port
+- last login time.

+The command sorts the output by the user order in **/etc/passwd**.

 The results would look like the following: